Paula.jpg

 Mick is an avid cyclist and up-and-coming, aspiring snowboarder.
 A long time member of the New England Mountain Bike Association and Mid-Atlantic Off Road Enthusiasts, Mick has been racing mountain bikes since the Granny Gear 24 hour races of the mid 90’s.
 As a former coach in the Connecticut Cycling Advancement Program and parent of twin 15 year old boys, his passion for bikes and the outdoors is being handed down to the to the next generation of outdoor advocates in Connecticut.

-A graduate of Greensboro College (NC), Mick is the Director of Outreach and Membership for the New England Mountain Bike Association (NEMBA).
+A graduate of Greensboro College (NC), Mick is the Director of Communications and Outreach for the New England Mountain Bike Association (NEMBA).
 He and his wife, Mia, reside in Simsbury with those twin boys, Hudson and Hendrix.

 An active skier, cyclist and hiker who enjoys exploring the outdoor gems Connecticut has to offer.
 Neil is an outdoor enthusiast whose passion is helping others safely and responsibly find their place in the outdoors.
 Throughout his career in the outdoor industry and as the former Store Manager of REI CO-OP in Milford, CT his passion for the outdoors and the outdoor industry has given him the opportunity to inspire and educate more people than he ever could have hoped.
 Neil sets the standard for CORA’s work-life balance!